rammom/SkySwim/readme.md

 _Side note: You may be wondering why I'm storing the user as an embedded document in post.
 This is because on the frontend I display the user's name and picture along with the post.
 When gathering posts to be displayed I don't want to have to fetch the user object with each post, that would just take more time._

 Okay, so now with this a user can make a post.
 But just making posts isn't very social; users need to be able to follow each other!
 My intuitive thought on how to tackle follows was to add more fields to the user schema called `following` and `followers` being lists of user ids.
 This would work fine, until it doesn't.
 Since I'm building SkySwim as if it were going to be the new [Twitter](https://twitter.com), I have to think of scalability as if I were Twitter.
 At the moment [Justin Beiber](https://twitter.com/justinbieber) has over 107 million followers on Twitter, if Twitter kept their data as described above, Justin's user object would need to store 107 million user ids.
 A MongoDB ObjectId type (which is what we would be using to reference users) is 12 bytes long, lets do the math: `(107 million ids) * (12 bytes per id) = 1284 million bytes = 1.284 gigabytes`.
-Twitter would have to retrieve more than 1.284 gigabytes of data everytime they get Justin's user from the database.
+Twitter would have to retrieve more than 1.284 gigabytes of data every time they get Justin's user from the database.
 They've either got some crazy hardware, or there's a better way.

 After some research, it turns out there is a better way.
 We keep a relationship style `Follow` collection, turbocharged by [MongoDB Indexes](https://docs.mongodb.com/manual/indexes/):
 ```javascript